Pimax is raking in millions for an ‘8K’ VR headset to take on Facebook and HTC

 Developer community Stack Overflow lays off reportedly 20% of staff as it refocusses business

 If you’re paying attention to the virtual reality market, 2017 would appear to be a pretty awful time to start growing a VR hardware startup.

 OculusVR’s Kickstarter campaign took place more than five years ago and since then there’s been a burst of activity in the VR market that has driven a lot of hype though actual sales might not have reached stratospheric expectations.

 This is not stopping Pimax VR, a Shanghai based startup founded in 2015, from planning to launch an ambitious headset that will likely retail for double the price of current high-end VR hardware.
 The company’s Kickstarter crowdfunding campaign closes tomorrow and it has already raised more than $3.8 million.

-The Pimax 8K headset gets its name from the dual 4K LCD displays that give the device its large hammerhead shark look.
+The Pimax 8K headset (which will run on Valve’s SteamVR platform) gets its name from the dual 4K LCD displays that give the device its large hammerhead shark look.
 For many, what’s more exciting is the headset’s bizarrely wide field-of-view.
 While current generation headsets are often somewhere between 90 and 110 degrees, Pimax is aiming for 200 degrees.

 I had a chance to take a look at the latest prototype of the headset and chat with Pimax CEO Nordic Ren about the company’s ambitions and how it possibly plans to succeed in a market that has Facebook, Google and Microsoft staking claims.